starlose13/C4I-Blockchain/docs/docs_consensus_mechanism_contract.rst

 ## Application

 The `ConsensusMechanism` contract is pivotal for decentralized applications requiring reliable and automated consensus.
-It is suitable for scenarios such as decentralized voting systems, governance frameworks, and contexts where multiple nodes must reach a unified decision.
+It is applicable in scenarios such as decentralized voting systems, governance frameworks, and any context where multiple nodes must converge on a unified decision.

 ## Security Considerations